-- Shut off gas supply to the furnace at the meter or at a manual valve in the supply piping. - Turn off all power to the furnace and set the thermostat to its lowest setting. - 3.
-Remove the louvered door from the furnace.
+- 1. Shut off gas supply to the furnace either at the meter or at a manual valve in the supply piping. - 2.
+Turn off all power to the furnace and set the thermostat to its lowest setting. - 3.
+Remove the burner door from the furnace. - 4.
+Turn the gas control knob to the OFF position. - 5.
+Disconnect the wires from the gas valve, igniter, flame sensor, and flame rollout switch.